nkleinmann/04-Web-APIs-NK/README.md

 # 04-Web-APIs-NK

-Fourth homework for UNH coding Bootcamp: Coding Quiz.
+Fourth homework for UNH coding Bootcamp: Coding Quiz (Coding Quiz).
 I built the quiz from scratch and used a script.js file.
 The quiz is timed (30 seconds) and subtracts 10 seconds for every incorrect answer.
 There are currently 5 problems about JavaScript.
 Be careful, when the timer runs out, the quiz is over!

+Technologies used: HTML, CSS and CSS Framework: Bootstrap, JavaScript, and jQuery

 Parts of Website: